 The red blood cells carry oxygen to the damaged and healing tissue.
 Oxygen is required for most tissues to repair themselves.
 Sometimes, as with hyperbaric chambers, additional oxygen is provided to accelerate the healing.
 Red blood cells, however, have a toxic effect on articular cartilage, which is normally avascular (i.e., lacking blood vessels).
 Repeated exposure to these cells (hemarthrosis) becomes toxic to articular cartilage, leading to arthritic joints.
 People suffering from hemophilia, for example, have frequent episodes of bleeding into their joints, due to their deficient clotting mechanism, and unfortunately, frequently get joint arthritis.

 Still smaller particles, called platelets, are packed with granules that contain potent growth factors.
 The platelets release their growth factor packets at the site of collagen injury.
 These factors stimulate the healing response, much as anabolic steroids stimulate muscle building.
 Other bioactive factors in the platelet granules are chemotactic—meaning they send out signals that recruit other cell types, such as macrophages, which eat the torn tissues and damaged cells.
 They induce the first type of macrophage to become Type II macrophages, which are directly involved in tissue repair.
-Several of these bioactive factors are the most potent stem cell recruitment compounds ever discovered.
+Several of these bioactive factors are the most potent stem cell activation and recruitment compounds ever discovered.
 Since everyone has billions of stem cells living on their blood vessels, these factors do a great job of ramping up the healing response.